christian-konrad/chronicle-db-on-raft-thesis/src/04c_implementation_system_design_architecture.md

   \label{fig:management-server}
 \end{figure}

 In Apache Ratis, every instance of a `RaftServer` runs on its own port.
-Therefore, we need to provide two ports per node, one for messaging and replication of the application logic, and one for the cluster management.
+Therefore, we need to provide two ports per node, one for messaging and replication of the application logic, and one for the cluster management[^meta-nodes].
 While this adds complexity for cluster operators, it ensures that both servers are decoupled.
 This is similar to what other vendors are doing (InfluxDB, Apache IoTDB, see subchapter [@sec:previous-work]).
 Although one could imagine running cluster management and application logic on separate machines, we run them on the same machines for efficiency and complexity reasons.
 This is illustrated in figure \ref{fig:multi-raft-load-balancing}.
 In addition, there is one public port for client requests.
 In our example setup on AWS, as well as in our local Docker setup, we made both ports for cluster management and application replication private.
 We recommend this to reduce the risk of someone messing up the protocol messaging, and thereby the consistency of the system.

+[^meta-nodes]: The literature commonly refers to a node partaking in cluster management as a _meta node_, since it manages, stores, and replicates the metadata of the system, in contrast to the _data nodes_, which replicate the actual payload data.
+A physical node can have both the role of a meta and data node at the same time.

 The Raft log of the cluster management state machine does not persist every command, simply to avoid additional I/O and log compaction complexity for very frequent commands such as heartbeats.